-EXAMPLE: A master's level Graduate Assistant from the Department of Mechanical Engineering will be hired for the project at 10 hours per week to assist the project director with maintaining participant files, developing and distributing the project newsletter, maintaining the program website, and other duties as assigned.
-The GA will receive a stipend of \$3,000 per semester x 2 semesters = \$6,000 + 9% fringes (\$540).
-The GA's tuition and fees are also included at \$4,030 (current tuition for 6 credit hours \$3,552 + differential fees \$60/credit hour x 6 credit hours + 3%) per semester x 2 semesters = \$8,059.
-Total cost of the part-time GA = \$14,599 (\$6,000 + \$540 + \$8,059).
+EXAMPLE: A full-time master's level Graduate Assistant from the School of Education will be hired for the project at 20 hours per week to assist project staff in developing recruitment and marketing materials, developing surveys and other evaluation documents, developing and maintaining the program website, and other duties as assigned.
+The GA will receive a stipend of \$5,500 per semester x 2 semesters = \$11,000 + 11.5% fringes (\\$1,265).
+Tuition is calculated separately under Other Direct Costs.